orsonteodoro/gcf2/README.md

 ##### Fixing CFI violation

-When a CFI violation is encountered it should be fixed as follows:
+When a CFI violation is encountered it should be fixed as follows (ordered from best to worst):

-1. Fix the exposed bug
+1. Fix the exposed bug (or vulnerability)
 2. If not able to be fixed, then add exceptions to the ignore list while continuing to use the CFI scheme.
 Add cfi-ignore-list.conf to package.env and add the ignore list to /etc/portage/package.cfi_ignore/${CATEGORY}/${PN}.
 See docs for details.
 3. If ignore list doesn't work well, use the -fno-sanitize to completely disable the scheme.
 These correspond to one or more the no-cfi-*.conf files.

+When choosing the fix, one should pick the solution that will maximize mitigation while minimizing or eliminating the security hole.
+This pertains to choices in #2 (fun: versus src:) and exclusions.

 ## Helper script(s)